 So use the monofilament line for more active fishing such as bass fishing with lures and have braided line on your stationary fishing reels like those used to fish a bait on the bottom.
 You will find each has their benefits.

-When purchasing new line either monofilament or braided, buy a brand name such as stren, trilene, spiderwire, or Power Pro and there are several others, because these brands generally have better quality controls.
+When purchasing new line either monofilament or braided, buy a brand name such as stren, trilene, spiderwire, or Excel by Bass Pro and there are several others, because these brands generally have better quality controls.
 Read the description of the line carefully to see that it has the characteristics you are looking for and when you find a line you like stick with it.